-Cassie From 'The Bachelor' Is On Another Reality Show That Follows Her Love Life — VIDEO
+Cassie From 'The Bachelor' Is On *Another* Reality Show That's Currently On The Air

 So maybe that's where you'd seen her before.
 Not only was Cassie from The Bachelor on another reality show, but new episodes of said online docuseries, Young Once, are actually set to air this month in tandem with her journey to win Colton Underwood's heart on the ABC hit.
 Making matters slightly more awkward: On the first season of Young Once, which is "about a group of teens from Southern California living out their Christian faith as they attend Biola University," per Marie Claire, the aspiring speech pathologist was in a relationship with on-again, off-again boyfriend, basketball player Caelan Tiongson.